-COUNCIL DELIVERY PLAN Impact of Report Aberdeen City Council Policy Statement Work with the city's universities, North East Scotland College and businesses to increase educational and The needs of children training options and the number of care experienced young and young people people and young people from deprived communities, most often require a strong multi-agency
+COUNCIL DELIVERY PLAN Impact of Report Aberdeen City Council Policy Statement Work with the city's universities, North East Scotland College and businesses to increase educational and The needs of children training options and the number of care experienced young and young people people and young people from deprived communities, going onto positive destinations, including further and most often require a strong multi-agency higher education, vocational training and apprenticeships. response.
+This Plan will support the further